 OnStar Guardian

-I started as the Product Design Lead supporting the OnStar Guardian mobile app from concept through production delivery.
+I began as the Product Design Lead supporting the OnStar Guardian mobile app from concept through production delivery.

-Over time I transitioned to leadership.
-I scaled the team to 14 multi-disciplinary designers, researchers and writers who owned the production and visionary design deliveries for OnStar’s suite of products, services, and tools.
+Over time I transitioned to leadership, scaling the team to 14 multi-disciplinary designers, researchers and writers.
+I guided the design vision and production for OnStar’s suite of products, services, and tools.

 Through a partnership with Boston Consulting Group and General Motors Global Innovation team, we incubated the OnStar Guardian app to answer the question: